Robinlovelace/open-gat/README.md

-demand for localised results; while a national transport model can provide a high level overview of the transport system for policy-makers, tools that provide geographically specific results, potentially down to the street level, can support transport planners ‘on the ground’.
+demand for localised results; while a national transport model can provide a high level overview of the transport system for policy-makers, tools that provide geographically specific results, potentially down to the street level, can support transport planners ‘on the ground.’
 These two factors drive demand for transport planning tools that are both open and enable geographic analysis.
 A final driver of demand for such tools is technology.
-Rapidly emerging digital technologies could transform transport planning, with two-way communications between planning authorities and citizens, and even peer-to-peer communications on transport planning issues, now feasible.\[2\] These drivers of change provide the context in which open source tools for transport planning are being developed.
+Rapidly emerging digital technologies could transform transport planning, with two-way communications between planning authorities and citizens, and even peer-to-peer communications on transport planning issues, now feasible.[2]
+These drivers of change provide the context in which open source tools for transport planning are being developed.

-## Political drivers
+## 2.1 Political drivers

 The history of transport modelling shows that transport planning software was originally designed to plan for “increased use of cars